top of page

 The location of many of the theaters was further downtown.
 It's hard to imagine, but real estate up near where the Theater District is now was actually cheaper and that's how some of the theaters came to move to where it is now.
 Believe it or not, this was all in the mid 1800s.
 Development in technology and better finances for New Yorkers meant that plays could run later in the day (more transportation and better facilities) and New York's nightlife started to evolved around entertainment such as Broadway.

 Like many other performing arts, people thought that live theater would be finished if another genre came along.
 But film and television did not kill Broadway.
 Nor did popular music, with artists going on tour.
 Nor did the sub-genre of shows in Las Vegas or Atlantic City.
-If anything, artists are willing to perform wherever the show is going on.
+If anything, Broadway draws those artists to perform in plays and musicals.

 The NYC Traveler at the Museum of Broadway